ksu-cs-textbooks/cis300/content/sorting/merge.md

 iterates as long as the second input file is nonempty.
 Each iteration does the following:

-1. While there is data remaining in the second input file:
+1. While there is data remaining in the second input file: <ol type="a">
-    1. Merge the next sorted sequence in the first input file with the next sorted sequence in the second input file, writing the result to the current output file (see below for details).
+    <li />  Merge the next sorted sequence in the first input file with the
+        next sorted sequence in the second input file, writing the result to the current output file (see below for details).
-    2. Write an end marker to the current output file.
+    <li />  Write an end marker to the current output file.
-    3. Swap the current output file and the alternate output file.
+    <li />  Swap the current output file and the alternate output file.</ol>
-2. If there is data remaining in the first input file:
+2. If there is data remaining in the first input file:<ol type="a">
-    1. Copy the remaining data from the first input file to the current output file
+    <li />  Copy the remaining data from the first input file to the current
+        output file
-    2. Write an end marker to the current output file.
+    <li />  Write an end marker to the current output file.
-    3. Swap the current output file and the alternate output file.
+    <li />  Swap the current output file and the alternate output file.</ol>
 3. Close all four temporary files.
 4. Swap the first input file with the alternate output file.
 5. Swap the second input file with the current output file.